-- Pay US\$8.0 million by August 29, 2024 (50% of which may be paid via the issuance of Company common shares, at the optionor's discretion); and - Incur a further US\$5.0 million in exploration expenditures on the property.
+- Pay US\$8.0 million by August 29, 2025 (50% of which may be paid via the issuance of common shares, at the optionor's discretion); and - Incur a further US\$5.0 million in exploration expenditures on the property by August 29, 2025.

 Upon the Company earning a full 100% property interest, the optionor shall also transfer its ownership interest in the incorporated joint stock company, resulting in the Company owning 100% of this company.
-ATEX Valeriano shall also grant a 2.0% NSR to the optionor.
+ATEX Valeriano shall also grant a 2.25% NSR to the optionor.

 The option was originally granted by the optionor to SBX.
-Under a transfer and assignment agreement with SBX, the Company paid US\$150,000, shall issue 2.0 million units and shall grant a 0.25% NSR to SBX.
-Each unit is to consist of one Company common share and one share purchase warrant exercisable at \$0.40 per Company common share for four years.
-1.0 million of the units vest and are issuable upon the Company making the US\$300,000 payment due on the option upon the commencement of drilling and a further 1.0 million units issuable and vesting upon the Company making the US\$3.5 million option payment due by August 29, 2021).
+Under a transfer and assignment agreement with SBX, the Company paid US\$150,000, shall issue 2 million units and shall grant a 0.25% NSR to SBX.
+Each unit is to consist of one common share and one common share purchase warrant exercisable at \$0.40 per common share for four years.
+1.0 million of the units vest and are issuable on December 31, 2020, subject to SBX not becoming an insider of the Company and a further 1.0 million units vest and are issuable upon the Company making the US\$3.5 million option payment due by August 29, 2023.